M-Nikhil20/ex.2/README.md

 ## Result:

-Thus the given Boolean functions are implemented in Verilog HDL and the truth table are verified.
+Thus the given Boolean functions are implemented in Verilog HDL and the truth table are verified